For more information on NAMI education programs, trainings, and presentations contact:

 Please download and complete a NAMI Peer-to-Peer Application.
 Send completed application to firstname.lastname@example.org.
 Once an application is received and approved, applicant will be notified and then given access to the online training component.
 Online training must be completed no less than 1 week prior to training date.
 Training space is limited to 15 individuals.

-NAMI Connection Recovery Support Groups are free, peer‐led support groups for adults (18+) living with mental illness.
-NAMI Connection groups are led by trained facilitators living in recovery themselves and are designed to connect, encourage, and support participants using a structured support group model.
+NAMI Connection Recovery Support Groups is a peer-based, mutual support group program for any adult (18+) living with a mental illness.
+Connection groups are led by two trained facilitators who are in recovery themselves and are at a point where they want to “give back to others” by offering encouragement and support through their own experiences.

 Qualifications for Facilitator Training: (1) Must be an individual with a mental health diagnosis who identifies themselves in recovery.
 (2) Must be willing to commit to co-leading a support group twice a month.
 (3) Candidates will adhere to the NAMI program guidelines of confidentiality.
 (4) Must be a NAMI member or become a member prior to training.